 TAMPA, Fla.
 (AP) — Dr. Erin Kimmerle stands at the head of an open, watery grave and peers down.

-It's a sweltering fall day in Tampa, and she's looking at the grave of a murder victim.
+It's a sweltering fall day in Tampa, and here's what she knows about what's below: It's the grave of a murder victim.

-The woman's body was found in a patch of scrub brush in 1985 just outside downtown Tampa.
-Detectives never discovered her name or cause of death.
-DNA wasn't analyzed.
-They weren't sure how she was slain, when or why.
+The woman's body was found in a patch of scrub brush used as an unauthorized trash dump in 1985 just outside downtown Tampa.
+Detectives never discovered her name.
+DNA wasn't analyzed at the time.
+They weren't sure how she was slain, when, or why.

-There was little hope of solving the case.
-Heavy caseloads, a lack of money and no relatives coming forward meant police moved on.
+Back then, there was little hope of solving the case.
+Heavy caseloads, a lack of money and no relatives coming forward all meant that police moved on to the next corpse.
 The woman lay in this pauper's grave in a city cemetery for more than 30 years.

-Now, Kimmerle — a former U.N.
-International Criminal Tribunal investigator, an anthropology professor and a 44-year-old married mother of two — might be the woman's only chance for justice.
+Now, Kimmerle — a former United Nations International Criminal Tribunal investigator, an anthropology professor and a 44-year-old married mother of two — might be the woman's only chance for justice.

-Kimmerle knows it's a long shot.
-But maybe if she's detailed enough, she'll identify the body and find relatives.
+Kimmerle knows locating the killer is a long shot.
+But maybe, just maybe, if she is detailed enough and throws enough science at the case, she can identify the body and find relatives.

-Detectives, students and researchers gather as Kimmerle stares into the void.
-Her gloved hands brace her body as she eases into the hole.
-Stepping nearly all the way in, she leans over and peels away dirty plastic: a grave liner.
+Two dozen detectives, students and researchers gather around as Kimmerle stares into the void, then crouches down.
+Her hands — double-wrapped in latex gloves — brace her body as she eases into the hole.
+Stepping nearly all the way in, she leans over and peels away dirty white plastic.

-She and her team remove it and hit a muddy body bag.
-The corpse was buried in a cardboard casket.
-That's dissolved, but the bag's intact.
+"It's a grave liner," she says, squinting into the sun.
+She and her team remove it and hit a muddy brown body bag.
+The corpse had been buried in a cardboard casket.
+That's long since dissolved, but the bag stayed intact.
 Kimmerle's team hoists it out of the grave.
-She unzips it.
+She climbs out, kneels at the side of the bag and gingerly unzips it.

-Still, Kimmerle doesn't make any predictions.
+Still, Kimmerle doesn't make any predictions about finding answers.
 "This is a long process," she says.

 Her plan: "throwing science" at the case.
 She'll use state-of-the-art DNA testing.
-Then, a chemical isotope test — her University of South Florida lab is one of a handful nationwide to use this study to narrow down where a person is from or has visited through tooth, hair and nail analysis.
-She can work on this case thanks to a $385,000 National Institute of Justice grant to review 50 unsolved and unidentified-person deaths, most in Florida.
+Then, a chemical isotope test — her lab at the University of South Florida is one of a handful in the country to use this advanced study of minerals and geography to narrow down where a person is from or has visited through tooth, hair and nail analysis.

-When Kimmerle investigated graves at Florida's Dozier School for Boys, where former students accused officials of abuse, she received lots of media attention.
+When Kimmerle investigated dozens of graves at Florida's Dozier School for Boys — a now-shuttered site where former students accused officials of abuse — she received lots of media attention.
 She's positive and bubbly, with a high-pitched voice — unexpected from someone who jumps in graves and scrubs bones with a toothbrush.
-That's exactly what she does this day: polishes bones.
+And that's exactly what she does this day at the morgue: polishes bones.

 Most of the skeleton is still in the brown bag, mixed with mud, twigs and leaves.

 Already, Kimmerle sees promise.
-Some teeth are nicely preserved, with a wealth of DNA and isotope information.
-Some molars are missing, and the woman had untreated cavities.
+The skull and jaw have nicely preserved teeth, and those hold a wealth of DNA and isotope information.
+Some molars are missing.
+By the looks of the jaw and a missing tooth socket, the woman had untreated cavities.
 Perhaps she lacked money for dental care, Kimmerle muses.

-Days later, at Kimmerle's lab, the bones lay on a table.
-The skull has feminine features, and the chest tiny clavicles, meaning the woman was small in stature.
+Days later, at Kimmerle's USF lab, the bones are laid out neatly on a table.
+The skull has "very feminine features," Kimmerle says.
+The clavicles are tiny, meaning the woman was small in stature.
+Her ribs are like two rainbows around the spine.

-Kimmerle will take X-rays, snap photos and laser-scan the skull.
+Kimmerle will slide the bones into a machine to take X-rays, snap photos and get the skull laser scanned.
 She'll use a saw to take a femur sample, and she'll scrape a molar's surface.
-Those shards are for the isotope analysis.

-From the skull's bone structure and earlier autopsy reports, Kimmerle has determined the woman was African-American.
+From the skull's bone structure and earlier autopsy reports, Kimmerle has determined the Tampa victim was African-American.

-A forensic-imaging consultant smooths the bust's jaw and brushes the cheekbones.
+Tatiana der Parthogh, a forensic-imaging consultant in London who's taking the training, is working on the case.
+She smooths her fingertips over the jaw and brushes the cheekbones.
 Soon she'll create hair out of clay.

-"You can really see that it was someone who was alive," the consultant, Tatiana der Parthogh, says.
+"You can really see that it was someone who was alive at one point," der Parthogh says.

 The woman was local to the Tampa area.

-Kimmerle tells the crowd: "There is a reason there is no statute of limitations on murder.
+Kimmerle tells the crowd: "Time is against us.
+But there is a reason there is no statute of limitations on murder.
 Stripping someone of their life is the ultimate crime.
 The years may pass, but it's not a pass to get away with murder."

-Kimmerle finishes; other speeches begin.
-But there's a commotion near the bust.
-Two women stand before Case 5.
-They'd seen a TV clip about the event and showed up; their sister's been missing for decades.
+Kimmerle finishes her presentation, and other speeches begin.
+But there's a commotion near the busts, and the cameras cluster around two women standing before Case 5.
+They saw a TV clip about the event and decided to show up; their sister has been missing for decades.

 Could this be her?

-One sister holds a faded picture to the sculpture and weeps.
-It looks eerily similar to the bust, a young black woman with haunted eyes and close-cropped hair.
+One sister holds a faded, photocopied picture up to the sculpture and weeps.
+It looks eerily similar to the sculpture, a young black woman with haunted big eyes and close-cropped hair.
+The women mention that their sister was missing molars.

 A detective whisks the women away for interviews and DNA swabs.

-Kimmerle knows it'll take months to try to match their DNA to the young woman.
-Cold cases aren't like what people see on TV, and there's a nationwide DNA-testing backlog.
-But Kimmerle's superpower is patience.
+Kimmerle knows it will take months to try to match the DNA of the sisters to the young woman.
+Working cold cases isn't like what people see on TV, and there's a nationwide DNA-testing backlog.
+But Kimmerle's superpower is patience, so she wears a hopeful smile when she learns that the women are talking to detectives.

 Sure, a long slog is ahead.
-But it's the best chance the woman in the pauper's grave has had at justice in more than 30 years.
+But it's the best chance for justice the woman in the pauper's grave has had for more than 30 years.